Longhorns vs. Musketeers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional Texas Insights & Trends

-- Texas has gone 7-3 in its last 10 games, with a 7-3 record against the spread during that span.
+- Texas is 7-3 against the spread and 7-3 overall over its past 10 contests.

-- In the Longhorns' past 10 games, they have gone over the total twice.
+- In their past 10 contests, the Longhorns have hit the over twice.

-- The Longhorns average 77.7 points per game, just 3.9 more points than the 73.8 the Musketeers allow.
+- The Longhorns record 77.7 points per game, just 3.9 more points than the 73.8 the Musketeers allow.

 - Texas is 8-7 against the spread and 13-3 overall when scoring more than 73.8 points.